Your healthcare provider is a hugely valuable resource for you as you head down the homestretch of pregnancy – make sure

 No new testing at this appointment, just a routine, twilight of pregnancy check-up.
 It’s a good idea to come prepared with any labor and delivery questions you might have, and you should feel free to ask questions that you may have about your little one’s first few days.

 As always, your healthcare provider is going to want to check your weight, blood pressure, and have you provide a urine sample that will be screened for elevated levels of sugar and protein.
-In addition, he or she will measure your womb to get a good sense of how Baby is growing, discuss the frequency and intensity of her movements relative to last week, and take her heart rate using a fetal doppler.
+In addition, he or she will measure your womb to get a good sense of how Baby is growing, discuss the frequency and intensity of their movements relative to last week, and take their heart rate using a fetal doppler.

 Reviewed by Dr. Jamie Lo